fchenchen/react-native-loudness/README.md

 ## Permission
 For Android, you have to request permission in the code.
 Please refer to [PermissionsAndroid](https://facebook.github.io/react-native/docs/permissionsandroid) for more details.
-Example App also demonstrates the permission request process.
+[Example App](https://github.com/fchenchen/LoudnessDisplay) also demonstrates the permission request process in Android.
+The example App has not been tested on IOS.

 ## Usage
 Loudness is in dbFS from -160 to 0, where -160 represents absolute silence and 0 represents the maximum loudness the microphone can sense.